Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

 \textit{Volume}: The distribution of differences in calculated volumes is skewed towards smaller volumes in the OQMD, but such a skew is absent in the AFLOW-MP comparison.
 Correspondingly, the median difference between AFLOW and MP volumes are $\sim$0.01~{\AA}$^3$/atom, whereas the median differences are $\sim$0.62~{\AA}$^3$/atom and $\sim$0.47~{\AA}$^3$/atom for AFLOW-OQMD and MP-OQMD, respectively.
 The consistently smaller volumes calculated in the OQMD can be understood to result from the choice of the plane wave energy cutoff used for DFT relaxation calculations.
 The OQMD chooses a plane wave cutoff that is lower than that used in AFLOW and MP (\textsf{ENMAX} in the POTCAR file, up to 400~eV in OQMD, as opposed to 520~eV in MP and up to 560~eV in AFLOW) for full cell relaxations.
 The lower plane wave cutoff results in Pulay stresses and generally smaller volumes than fully relaxed calculations.
-The MAD in volumes for comparisons, especially for OQMD with the other two databases, is up to $\sim$0.65~{\AA}$^3$/atom.\\
+The MAD in volumes for comparisons, especially for OQMD with the other two databases, is up to $\sim$0.65~{\AA}$^3$/atom.
+In addition, some differences in reported volumes can result from the different relaxation schemes employed in the three HT-DFT databases: AFLOW and MP perform two sequential relaxations, while the OQMD performs sequential relaxations until the volume change during a relaxation is less than 5\%.